a-memme/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 ## Overview of Analysis
-Using Apache Spark to access large data files (amazon review data) via AWS, and performing ETL on this Amazon Product Review data using PySpark and storing in a RDS.
-Data was then edited and cleaned to check for biases with use of Pandas - this aspect of the analysis was crucial in providing insight on paid vs unpaid reviews in quantity and quality.
+Using Apache Spark to access large data files via AWS - ETL was performed on Amazon product review data using PySpark and then stored in a structured RDS.
+Data was then edited and cleaned to check for biases with use of Pandas - this aspect of the analysis was crucial in providing insight on paid vs unpaid reviews in quantity and quality of reviews.

 ## Results
 ### Vine Reviews